buildout/buildout/README.txt

   [foo]
   ...

-whwre foo and bar are packages with scripts that I want available.
+where foo and bar are packages with scripts that I want available.
 As I need new scripts, I can add additional sections.
 The bin-directory option specified that scripts should be installed into the current directory.